stoneandsand/fieldofgreens/README.md

 Application instructions:

-package.json in root folder contains some scripts for you to use in terminal!
-Type the commands without the quotation marks!!
+package.json in root folder contains some scripts for you to use in terminal.
+Run these commands in shell.

 "npm run wp" will start webpack.
 Run it once and it will watch for any new changes and automatically transpile to browser-friendly code!